When and How to Implement Time Tracking in Your Company?

 Only team leaders have the authority to giving a name to the project and tasks.
 This makes tracking consistent.
 Your team leads should use task manager tools as well.
 This makes them more efficient.
 You won’t get different names for the same task.

-Time Tracking Software is a useful tool for leaders and employees alike.
+Employee time tracker is a useful tool for leaders and employees alike.
 Remember, it’s not micromanagement.
 It is another way to measure your company’s efficiency.
 Prove that it’s worth the trouble to your employees.
 Use the data you gather for your company’s betterment.

 Leave a Reply